-A study on food security by Wu et al. (2011) simulated crop yields with the GIS-based Environmental Policy Integrated Climate (EPIC) model.
+Several recent studies have analysed food security under climate change across the globe.
+Wu et al. (2011) simulated crop yields with the GIS-based Environmental Policy Integrated Climate (EPIC) model.
 This was combined with crop areas simulated by a crop choice decision model to calculate total food production and per capita food availability across the globe, which was used to represent the status of food availability and stability.
 The study focussed on the SRES A1 scenario and applied climate change simulations for the 2000s (1991-2000) and 2020s (2011-2020).
 The climate simulations were performed by MIROC (Model for Interdisciplinary Research on Climate) version 3.2., which means the effects of climate model uncertainty were not considered.
 Downscaled population and GDP data from the International Institute for Applied Systems Analysis (IIASA) were applied in the simulations.
-The study concluded that Italy might be able to improve its food security situation due to either an increase in per capita food availability or an increase in the capacity to import food between 2000 and 2020.
-Moreover, the study suggests that Italy is not likely to face severe food insecurity in the next 20 years.
+Wu et al. (2011) concluded that between 2000 and 2020, Spain could become a potential hotspot for food insecurity but importantly, Spain's population could likely remain food-secure, because they are less reliant on subsistence agriculture and because the country possesses a high capability for importing food due to strong purchasing power and financial support.
+Moreover, Wu et al. (2011) argue that Spain's substantial adaptive capacity and proactive food management systems mean the country may be able to avoid food security issues under climate change.

-A global analysis of food security under climate change scenarios for the 2050s by Falkenmark et al. (2009) considered the importance of water availability for ensuring global food security.
-The study presented an analysis of water constraints and opportunities for global food production on current croplands and assessed five main factors:
+Falkenmark et al. (2009) present a global analysis of food security under climate change scenarios for the 2050s that considers the importance of water availability for ensuring global food security.
+The study presents an analysis of water constraints and opportunities for global food production on current croplands and assesses five main factors:

-- how far improved land and water management might go towards achieving global food security, - the water deficits that would remain in regions currently experiencing water scarcity and which are aiming at food self-sufficiency, - 3) how the water deficits above may be met by importing food, - the cropland expansion required in low income countries without the needed purchasing power for such imports, and - 5) the proportion of that expansion pressure which will remain unresolved due to potential lack of accessible land.
+- 1) how far improved land and water management might go towards achieving global food security, - 2) the water deficits that would remain in regions currently experiencing water scarcity and which are aiming at food self-sufficiency, - 3) how the water deficits above may be met by importing food, - the cropland expansion required in low income countries without the needed purchasing power for such imports, and - 5) the proportion of that expansion pressure which will remain unresolved due to potential lack of accessible land.

-Similar to the study presented by Wu et al. (2011), there is no major treatment of modelling uncertainty; simulations were generated by only the LPJml dynamic global vegetation and water balance model Gerten et al. (2004) with population growth and climate change under the SRES A2 emission scenario.
-Falkenmark et al. (2009) summarised the impacts of future improvements (or lack thereof) in water productivity for each country across the globe and showed that this generates either a deficit or a surplus of water in relation to food water requirements in each country.
+Similar to the study presented by Wu et al. (2011), there is no major treatment of modelling uncertainty; simulations were generated by only the LPJml dynamic global vegetation and water balance model (Gerten et al. 2004) with population growth and climate change under the SRES A2 emission scenario.
+Falkenmark et al. (2009) summarise the impacts of future improvements (or lack thereof) in water productivity for each country across the globe and show that this generates either a deficit or a surplus of water in relation to food water requirements in each country.
 These can be met either by trade or by horizontal expansion (by converting other terrestrial ecosystems to crop land).
 The study estimated that in 2050 around one third of the world's population will live in each of three regions: those that export food, those that import food, and those that have to expand their croplands at the expense of other ecosystems because they do not have enough purchasing power to import their food.
-The simulations demonstrated that Italy was a food importing country in 2050.
+The simulations demonstrated that Spain was a food exporting country in 2050.